chocodelate/game-programming-patterns-fr/book/command.markdown

 of software where words can mean anything, a "client" is a *person* -- someone you do business with.
 Last I checked, human beings can't be "parameterized".[oe]

 Je crois qu'on peut s'accorder sur le fait que c'est une phrase horrible.
-En tout premier lieu, ça broie n'importe quelle métaphore que ca  essaie d'établir.
+En tout premier lieu, ça broie n'importe quelle métaphore qu'on  essaie d'établir.
 Hors de l'étrange monde du logiciel où les mots peuvent vouloir dire quelque chose, un "client" est une *personne* -- quelqu'un avec qui tu fais du business.
 La dernière fois que j'ai vérifié, l'être humain ne peut pas être "paramétré".

 [ob]Then, the rest of that sentence is just a list of stuff you could maybe possibly use the pattern for.
 Not very illuminating unless your use case happens to be in